RakibR7/Matrix-Rain-cpp/index.md

 ## Introduction

 Hello, my name is Rakib Rana.
-I've created a console-based Matrix Digital Rain animation using Modern C++ and Windows console APIs.
-This project simulates the iconic cascading green characters effect from "The Matrix.
+I've created a console Matrix Digital Rain animation using Modern C++ and Windows console APIs.
+This project simulates the iconic cascading green characters effect from "The Matrix" Movie.

 # Matrix Digital Rain Animation